Earn your Master of Social Work (MSW) degree from Simmons University

 Internships, taken during the second and third years of the program, are three days (24 hours) per week from September to May.
 Students can choose to do placements 16 hours per week for 11 months.

-Employment as Field Placement
+Employment as Practicum Placement

 On occasion, students who are currently employed by a human service agency may be permitted to do their internship as a supervised "job placement" at their current agency.
-Students interested in this option must apply to the field department.
+Students interested in this option must apply to the practicum department.
 Only placements that meet the strict criteria — including the provision of a new LICSW supervisor and a new work assignment — are approved.
 Only one placement can be a job placement.

 Learn more about Practicum Education.